THE COMPETITORS

 Lost the 2025 final to Kevin.
 The spreadsheet has a whole tab for it.

 Lost to McGilvery in 2025.
 Has been "not training" since November.
+The PPK win has added confidence to the grievance.

 Boston born and raised.
 Wake Forest educated.
 Boston returned.
 Brian McGilvery is the most quietly dangerous competitor in this field — a caddy by upbringing, an observer by nature, and a man who won the 2025 Pickleball championship without making a single notable noise about it before or after.
 He nearly beat Kevin in Yahtzee overtime in the very first event.
 He has not mentioned this.
 He has not forgotten it.
 He grew up caddying, which means he reads courses, reads situations, and executes quietly while everyone else is still explaining their strategy to the group.
 He invented "car knee" to secure permanent shotgun seating privileges on group trips.
 He is connected to an unresolved Boston jewels situation.
 His THC gummy selection is, by multiple independent accounts, impeccable.